sharc-lab/FPGA_ECE8893/2026_Spring/README.md

 ---

-## Score Calculation
+## Lab Score Calculation

-Each lab is scored based on **performance, timeliness, and implementation success**.
+Each lab is scored based on **performance, timeliness, and implementation success**:

-For each lab:

 ### Step 1: Measure Speedup
 - Speedup is computed as: